blue-button/implementation-guide/transmit-using-direct.md

 - New adjudicated claims data is available
 - New explanation of benefits is available

 Other triggers are permitted and encouraged.
 It is up to the implementer.
+Systems that are unable to implement triggers should investigate transmitting records at predetermined time intervals.

 ### F. Payload